-For UK tax papers, examinations falling within the exam year 1 April to 31 March will examine the Finance Act which was passed in the previous July.
-I.e. Exams falling in the period 1 April 2015 to 31 March 2016 will examine the Finance Act 2014.
-The June 2016 exam will also examine the Finance Act 2014.
+For UK tax papers, examinations falling within the year 1 April to 31 March will generally examine the Finance Act which was passed in the previous July.
+However, exams falling in the period 1 September 2016 to 31 March 2017 will examine the Finance Act 2015 and the Finance (No.2) Act 2015 and any examinable legislation which is passed outside of the Finance Acts before 31 July 2015.
+The June 2016 exam will examine the Finance Act 2014.